poggit-orphanage/FactionsPro-1/README.md

 * /f sethome - set your Faction's home point
 * /f unclaim - unclaim your plot
 * /f unsethome unset your Faction's home

+### Permissions

+There is only one permission for all the faction commands.
+Some commands are OP only.

+`f.command` - access to FactionsPro user commands.

+### Extras

+Add PureChat to display factions in chat, and AntiSpamPro to prevent inappropriate fac names

+### Credits

+Credit and thanks to TETHERED for writing this plugin, and various other teams who contributed other parts of the code.
+Let us know if you'd like credit, we don't know who you all are.